quasarframework/quasar-framework.org/source/guide/writing-quasar-page.md

 Let's dissect how pages work.

 ## Javascript
-The starting point of a page is the *js/script.page-name.js* file.
+The starting point of a Quasar Page is *js/script.page-name.js* file.
+Think of it as the Controller part of a page.
 ``` js
 /*
  * Use for Async operations (like Ajax requests) before displaying page